Spanish football rivalries – Derbies in La Liga

 Athletic Club vs Real Sociedad

 The Basque Country is a truly unique place, and given that, it’s no surprise that its biggest football fixture doesn’t quite fit the usual mold of a derby game.
 Most local dust-ups have their unsavoury elements and passionate atmospheres that at times cross the line into something far more unpleasant.
-However the meeting of the two biggest Basque clubs sees fans of opposing sides mingle to drink together before the game and often sit next to each other in the stadium.
+However, the meeting of the two biggest Basque clubs sees fans of opposing sides mingle to drink together before the game and often sit next to each other in the stadium.

 Despite the friendly nature, it is unquestionably still one of the biggest rivalries in Spanish football.
 Athletic have had more success down the years and have boldly hung on to their “Basque only” transfer policy.
-Real Sociedad abandoned that stance when they signed John Aldridge in 1989 but still take great pride in their academy and ability to produce local talent, something which helped them get the better of Athletic in the delayed 2020 Copa del Rey Final, arguably the biggest ever meeting between the clubs.
+Real Sociedad abandoned that stance when they signed John Aldridge in 1989, but still take great pride in their academy and ability to produce local talent, something which helped them get the better of Athletic in the delayed 2020 Copa del Rey final, arguably the biggest ever meeting between the clubs.

 Spanish Football rivalries